¡ Bienvenidos a nuestro sitio!

 great but not so easy to get even if you are a naturalized ...Mexican citizen.
 We have been told " it´s no problemo" qualifying as a

-foreigner or expat with an LLC but that just has not been our experience.
+foreigner or expat with an LLC but that just has not been our own experience as yet.
 Any case, it is a VERY SMART investment!

-aeration system...for all of our 16 commercial tanks...but with all of our other hefty initial and on-going costs we decided to wait
+solar aeration system...for all of our 16 commercial tanks...but with all of our other hefty initial and on-going costs we decided to

 If you divide the $70.000 peso cost of the solar-electric aeration system by the $17.000 peso average monthly electric bill for the grid